 We don’t use these appliances regularly, so they live in the pantry.

-I keep the recipes that I regularly use in binders.
+Bonus tip: I keep the recipes that I regularly use in binders.
 Pages torn from magazines don’t get added to the binder until I’ve tried the recipe and decide that it is one that I’d like to make again.
-(Another vintage tin is in the corner holding plastic bag overflow.)
+These binders can be quickly pulled out for menu planning or following a recipe for making a meal.

 You can just see two of our recycle bins under the shelf in the picture above.
 We keep a bin for cans and another for mixed paper in the pantry.
 Everything else goes in bins in the basement.
 (We don’t have curbside recycling in our city.)